sage-code/csr/content/web-design/next.md

 ---

-## Disclaimer and References:
+## Learn more about NextJS:

 While AI can generate informative explanations about Next.js, it's important to acknowledge that AI-generated content has limitations.
 The complexities of a framework like Next.js can be challenging to capture entirely in an automated way.

-I apologize if my explanations, while informative, haven't fully addressed the depth and intricacies of Next.js.** To truly master this framework and build robust applications, I highly recommend consulting the official Next.js resources:
+I apologize if my explanations, while informative, haven't fully addressed the depth and intricacies of Next.js.
+To truly master this framework and build robust applications, I highly recommend consulting the official Next.js resources:

 * **Next.js Documentation:** [https://nextjs.org/docs/getting-started/installation](https://nextjs.org/docs/getting-started/installation) - This comprehensive documentation is the ultimate source for learning Next.js concepts in detail.
 * **Next.js Learn:** [https://nextjs.org/learn](https://nextjs.org/learn) - This interactive platform offers guided courses and tutorials to get you started with Next.js development.